juliancwirko/meteor-s-alert/README.md

         html: false,
         onRouteClose: true,
         stack: true,
+        // or you can pass an object:
+        // stack: {
+        //     spacing: 10 // in px
+        //     limit: 3 // when fourth alert appears all previous ones are cleared
+        // }
         offset: 0, // in px - will be added to first alert (bottom or top - depends of the position in config)
         beep: false
         // examples: